No matter what kind of tea you like, iced or hot, these tea facts are for you! Some are downright unbelievable, but they really are true!

 Now that you have learned some interesting tea facts, it’s time to pour yourself a cup of tea!
 Below are some of my favorite tea accessories, that will help you brew the perfect cup of tea.

 Another helpful tea accessory is a tea scoop.
-This takes the guesswork out of measuring the tea to hot water ratio.
+It yields a consistent and perfect ratio of loose leaf tea to hot water.

 Looking for more fact-based posts?